alyssadata/AI-Foundations-Group-Contact-The-Collective-All/03_source_repetition_vs_collective_repetition.md

 Source repetition maintains boundary.

-Collective repetition may collapse boundary.
+Collective repetition may collapse boundary in its own use.

 Source repetition says: